Shopify/shopify-app-js/README.md

 <br>
 <br>

-## App Middleware
+## App middleware

 <br>

 -   ### **[Remix]**

-    Middlware for Remix apps that allows to communicate
+    Middleware for Remix apps that allows apps to communicate
     with and authenticate requests coming from Shopify.

     ```